 The Biochemical Society (or its committee members/representatives) may, from time to time, email you with additional information considered to be relevant to your professional/scientific interests, but only to those who have given their agreement to receiving such communications.

 Information that you supply to the Biochemical Society and Portland Press is held securely and strict security procedures are followed to prevent unauthorized access or use.

 Information to improve our site

 We also collect information automatically about your visit to our site.
 This information is used to help us follow browsing preferences on our site so that we can regularly improve our website and enable more advanced features of our website.

 A cookie is a text-only string of information that a website transfers to the cookie folder of the browser on your computer's hard disk so that the website can remember who you are.
 The law relating to cookies changed on 26 May 2011.
 The new rules require that cookies can only be placed on machines where the user has given their consent.

 The Biochemical Society and Portland Press websites allow you to decide which type of cookie you would like to accept.

 Access to personal information

 You can seek access to the personal information we hold about you, by contacting us.
 You should include your name, address and telephone number.
-The Biochemical Society may charge a fee of £10 for responding to an access request.
+The Biochemical Society and Portland Press Ltd may charge a fee of £10 for responding to an access request.
 If the information we hold about you is inaccurate, incomplete or outdated, please inform us so that we can correct it.